Kuckelkorn/frontend-applications/README.md

 npm run dev
 ```

-perform these code snippets in your terminal
+perform these last two code snippets in your terminal

 ## License